MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/getting-started.md

 * Twitter
 * OpenID Connect

 The [authentication flow](/azure/app-service/overview-authentication-authorization#authentication-flow) directs a user through the identity provider authentication flow then back to your web or function app.
-The identity provider's authentication information is returned in the expected mechanism, typically the query string or HTTP header.
+The identity provider's authentication information is returned, typically in the query string or HTTP header.

-Your web app or function app automatically includes the authentication token in responses.

-Easy Auth creates an [app registration](/azure/active-directory/develop/quickstart-register-app) for Active Directory.
-The app registration is required for Microsoft identity.

 Learn more: